-Images vs Reality
+Images vs. Reality

-I was a fascinated observer when these millennials, spontaneously and organically started engaging in a lively discussion about Mike Jeffries.
-Both male and female from four different countries, they had all heard about Jeffries' elitist disdain for the XLers who dare to walk and shop among us, and they all had something to say about it, none of which was flattering or supportive for Mike Jeffries.
+My conversation took place in a coffee shop with a group of millennials from Germany, the Netherlands, Australia, and the United States, which brand-builders would have identified as a perfect focus group for Abercrombie & Fitch.
+I was a fascinated observer when these millennials, spontaneously and organically, engaged in a lively discussion about Mike Jeffries.
+The group included both male and female millennials from four different countries.
+They had all heard about Jeffries' elitist disdain for the XLers who dared to walk and shop among us, and they all had something to say about it, none of which was flattering or supportive for Mike Jeffries.

-No matter how many shirtless boys, and cheer squad teen models he used to sexualize the retail experience and fabricate the Abercrombie & Fitch brand image, the bottom line reality of the Abercrombie & Fitch brand became tangible in the relationship between the customer and the product.
+And that, in my opinion, illustrates Jeffries' apparent lack of understanding of the difference between brand image and brand reality.
+No matter how many shirtless boys and cheer squad teen models he used to sexualize the retail experience and fabricate the Abercrombie & Fitch brand image, the bottom line reality of the Abercrombie & Fitch brand was reflected in the relationship between the customer and the product.

 Disconnect Between Image and Quality

-Jeffries might argue that narcissism never goes out of style.
-But Abercrombie & Fitch's revenue, same-store sales, and stock price declines have outlived his tenure as CEO and seem to indicate that the number of people who agree with Jeffries' view of the consuming world has continued to get smaller year-over-year.
+Jeffries brand had suited the narcissistic nineties, but the young generation of the time grew up and disbanded.
+Jeffries might argue that narcissism never goes out of style, but Abercrombie & Fitch's revenue, same-store sales, and stock price declines have outlived his tenure as CEO and seem to indicate that the number of people who agree with Jeffries has continued to shrink year-over-year.

 Mike Jeffries' employment contract reportedly expired on February 1, 2014.
 Surprisingly it was renewed for one more year after that.
 Not so surprisingly, Abercrombie & Fitch continued on its downward spiral, and rumor had it that Mike Jeffries was allowed to resign in December 2014 in order to not end his 22-year Abercrombie & Fitch career with an "ousted" label.